04yashgautam/Flood-Prediction-WebApp/README.md

-# 🌊 Flood Prediction with User Inputs
+# 🌊 Flood Prediction WebApp

-**Flood-Prediction-with-User-Inputs** is an interactive Python application that predicts flood risk based on real‑time user inputs of hydrological and meteorological parameters.
+**Flood-Prediction-WebApp** is an interactive Python application that predicts flood risk based on real‑time user inputs of hydrological and meteorological parameters.
 It blends deep learning models with a simple CLI/web interface for on‑the‑fly forecasting.

 ---